Late Letter Unknown to Literature

 - So also Nicolaes de Bruyn’s St. Hubert from 1614 in recourse to Coninxloo’s important Wood Landscape with Hunters of 1598 (Plietzsch 14) as apparently hitherto missed.
 Here available with Joannes Meyssen’s address and his Hubert-bursting dedication for Frederik de Marselaer, as added here only.↩

-- Available i. a. in R.’s AUTHOR’S COPY with corrections specific to the copy in SOLANDER BOX with original copper printing plate of the Lion as the opening sheet as LION COPY.↩
+- Available i. a. in R.’s AUTHOR’S COPY with corrections specific to the copy as well as in SOLANDER BOX with original copper printing plate of the otter as OTTER COPY.↩

 - Available in solander box as LE GRAND EXEMPLAIRE with the original copper printing plate of the title sheet.↩